thisiskarthisk/emi-calculator/README.md

 **Demo**

-You can check out the live demo of the project here `https://thisiskarthisk.github.io/emi-calculator`.
+You can check out the live demo of the project here <a href="https://thisiskarthisk.github.io/emi-calculator">https://thisiskarthisk.github.io/emi-calculator</a>.

 **Installation**